tytydraco/yessleep/out/My_neighbour_screams_every_night_at_3am_last_night_I_went_to_investigate.md

 What I saw in there was a void, not just darkness.
 I felt enveloped by it, I felt like I could see everything and nothing at the same time, I felt powerful, yet so weak.
 I finally understood why he looked so exhausted, the void needs a host to feed and it needs to feed to exist.

-So I'm writing this story to ask someone to come help me with dig a hole.
+So I'm writing this story to ask someone to come help me  dig a hole.
 3:01am is getting closer.